Limerence: Lovesickness

-The Love Potion, by Evelyn de Morgan.
+The Love Potion, by Evelyn De Morgan.
 According to Tennov, "the love potion’s ingredients remain secret.
 Limerence is unaffected by the intensity of our desire to call it into or out of existence at our wills.", but she asks "Is the love potion a hormone?"

 Usually limerence is unrequited, and a horrible experience for the limerent person, even debilitating for some.
 Lovesickness is the resulting mental state, characterized by addictive cravings, frustration, depression, melancholy and intrusive thinking.
 In Dorothy Tennov's survey group, 42% reported being "severely depressed about a love affair" and 17% said they "often thought of committing suicide".
 Helen Fisher's fMRI scans of rejected lovers showed activation in brain areas associated with physical pain, craving and assessing one's gains and losses.
 A limerent person can self-isolate, or be distracted, even to the detriment of school or job performance.

 A shyness and confusion manifests out of fear of rejection when an LO is around—sometimes even in those normally confident, with the limerent person "terribly worried that [their] own actions may bring about disaster".
 A 28-year-old truck driver says it's "like what you might call stage fright [...].
 I was awkward as hell."
-The physiological effects of limerence include trembling, pallor, flushing, weakness, sweating, butterflies in the stomach and a pounding heart: "When I asked interviewees in the throes of the limerent condition to tell where they felt the sensation of limerence, they pointed unerringly to the midpoint in their chest.
+The physiological effects of limerence include trembling, pallor, flushing, weakness, sweating, butterflies in the stomach and a pounding heart.
+When Tennov asked her informants where the sensation of limerence was felt, "they pointed unerringly to the midpoint in their chest.
 So consistently did this occur that it would seem to be another indication that the state described is indeed limerence".

 In a 1987 survey by Shere Hite in which many participants described relationships which were clearly limerent, 69% of married women and 48% of single women "neither liked, nor trusted, being in love", and their responses indicated being in love was mostly distressing.
 17% "could no longer take love seriously".
 Tennov describes being under the spell herself: "Before it happened, I couldn't have imagined it[.]
 Now, I wouldn't want to have it happen again."
 Some people even described to her incidents of self-harm, but Tennov maintains that such tragedies involve limerence "augmented and distorted" by other factors.

 There's debate among academics over when love can be considered addiction, and whether addiction is really a "true" mental illness.
 Lovesickness has been pathologized in previous centuries, but is not currently in the ICD-10, ICPC or DSM-5.
 The lovers described by Tennov bear a particular resemblance to addicts, but limerence was not intended to denote an abnormal state.
 The author and clinical psychologist Frank Tallis has made the argument that all love—even normal love—is largely indistinguishable from mental illness.
+According to Tallis, "a 'clinically significant' amount of distress and general impairment are an almost inevitable consequence of falling in love".